batzen/batzen.github.io/_projects/batzendev.tools/index.md

 ### Remarks

-Neither Text-Finder nor File-Finder use any kind of caching or indexing.
+None of the features uses any kind of caching or indexing.

 ### License